ahmeddbahaa/Storefront/README.md

 npm run migrate:up
 ```
 ### 3. Starting the project
-Make sure to have Port 3000 available for Epress server and port 5423 for PostgreSQL server
+Make sure to have Port 3000 available for Express server and port 5423 for PostgreSQL server
 ```
 npm start
 ```